Lovely-Development-Team/MottoBotto/README.md

 MottoBotto will respond with a reaction indicating a successful update or a problem with your request.

+### Viewing the leaderboard

+If a leaderboard is configured for MottoBotto, and MottoBotto has been added to the server with the permission to send messages, you can retrieve a link to it by using the `!link` command.

 ## Configuring MottoBotto

 MottoBotto requires a `config.json` configuration file, with the following sections.